Cray-HPE/docs-csm/install/deploy_final_ncn.md

     pit# csi handoff bss-update-cloud-init --set meta-data.dns-server="10.92.100.225 10.94.100.225" --limit Global
     ```

 1. Preserve logs and configuration files if desired (optional).

     After the PIT node is redeployed, **all files on its local drives will be lost**.
-It is recommended that you retain some of the log files and
+It is recommended to retain some of the log files and
     configuration files, because they may be useful if issues are encountered during the remainder of the install.

     The following commands create a tar archive of these files, storing it in a directory that will be backed up in the next step.